hoodiehq-archive/node-multicouch/README.md

 # Multi-Couch

-Launch multiple CouchDBs from the same installation, programmaticly or from the command line.
+Launch multiple CouchDBs from the same installation, programmatically or from the command line.